Architects announce livestream event from London's Royal Albert Hall

 For Those That Wish To Exist will also feature contributions from other British rock heavyweights like Mike Kerr of Royal Blood and Simon Neil of Biffy Clyro.

-Tickets to access the Architects livestream will go on sale this Friday, October 23rd.
+Tickets to access the Architects’ livestream at the Royal Albert Hall will go on sale this Friday, October 23rd.
 Check the link here for more information.